kmoy1/kmoy1.github.io/notes/cs186/Distributed Transactions.md

 ### Failure 1: Recovering Participant, No Prepare Record

 The first possible failure point is in the first step of phase 1: participant node errors, begins recovery, and sees no prepare record flushed by it to disk.
 This probably means that the participant has not even started 2PC yet.
 We also know it hasn't sent out any vote (YES/NO) messages to the coordinator yet, since those happen *after* flushing the prepare record to disk (and we didn't find this prepare record).
-Thus because it hasn't voted yet, we can safely abort the transaction.
+Thus because it hasn't voted yet, we can safely abort the transaction (locally).
+This will, of course, lead to the entire thing getting aborted for everyone, since the unanimous vote is broken. x

 ### Failure 2: Recovering Participant, Prepare Record